adeilm/Life-Analytics-2.0/Readme.md

 - ✅ Model life data (habits, health, study sessions, events) in a **relational schema**.
 - ✅ Provide **analytics endpoints** (time spent, trends, completions).
 - ✅ Design the system as **microservice-oriented**, even if the first version is a modular monolith.
-- ✅ Prepare a **NoSQL version** (MongoDB) with aggregation pipelines.
+- ✅ Integrate **Gemini API (free tier)** for natural-language daily-log ingestion.
-- ✅ Integrate with **Google Calendar** for automatic event import.
+- ✅ Integrate with **Google Calendar** for automatic event import/export.

 ---

 ## 2. High-Level Concept

-> _“Personal analytics workbench that aggregates calendar data and personal logs (habits, health, study, activities) and exposes insight endpoints.”_
+> _"A personal life OS for Dali: centralize calendar data and personal logs (habits, health, study, activities), talk to Gemini to log your day in natural language, and get insight endpoints."_

 Core ideas:

 1. **Tracking**
    Log what you do: Goals, habits, health metrics, study sessions, activities.

+2. **AI Intake (Gemini)**
+   Describe your day in plain language → Gemini converts it to structured JSON → backend ingests it.

-2. **Calendar Integration**
+3. **Calendar Integration**
-   Import events (e.g. from Google Calendar) and link them to activities/study sessions.
+   Import/export events (Google Calendar) and link them to activities/study sessions.

-3. **Analytics**
+4. **Analytics**
    Compute aggregated statistics:
    - time spent per activity type
    - study load per day/week/course